Sharon | The Mom Renovation

 After a brief beauty PR stint (I didn’t love having to love everything my clients offered), I jumped ship for a senior admin role at HESS Corporation, the energy company, where I happily spent almost a decade on tasks including website content and media monitoring.

-Which brings us to now… Two months ago, I stood in the middle of the cracker aisle at Target, wondering if I was just going to buy snacks for the rest of my life or if I planned to do something that resonated again.
+Which brings us to now… A few months ago, I stood in the middle of the cracker aisle at Target, wondering if I was just going to buy snacks for the rest of my life or if I planned to do something that resonated again.

 This is that.